mgreiler/se-unlocked/Transcripts/EP_53_Mauricio_Aniche.md

 What is that?
 What is systematic software testing?

 [00:02:37] **Mauricio:** That's a super good question.
-Michaela and i think that's what makes my book different from the others?
+Michaela and i think that's what makes my book different from the others.
 So I think we are now super good at writing tests and we're super familiar with tools like J unit and et cetera.
 But when it comes to writing test cases themselves, a lot of times we just follow our gut feelings.